Failure to Follow CDA Claims Filing Requirements Will Get Appeal Dismissed

 CBCA cannot hear an untimely appeal.
 In the case of SOTO CONSTRUCTION COMPANY, INC., the contractor did not file the notice of appeal to the Civilian Board of Contract Appeals.
 Instead, it filed the notice to the agency.
 This was a huge mistake and a waste of attorney fees.

-- Understanding the procedural rules is just as important as establishing the merits of the case.
+- Understanding the Civilian Board of Contract Appeals rules of procedure is just as important as establishing the merits of the case.

 - Agency providing incorrect information will not be a defense.